jadenisco/MyCS50/README.md

 ## To Do Next

-- Work on advanced search
+- Look at index.html
+  - Add feel lucky button
+  - Take button types from bootstrap

 ## Completed

 - Work on Nav Bar
   - Create the links using \<li> look at [Johndenisco.org](https://johndenisco.org/pmc/thankyou2023/) nav bar.
   - Look at johndenisco.org nav bar, set it up the same way.
   - Use \<a> for links.
 - Create all the styles
 - Look at Body
 - Create a div and then try and center it.
 - Start on form functionality
+- Work on advanced search